Safeguarding and Child Protection

 The Academy recognises that, because Academy staff are in regular and frequent contact with children, they are particularly well placed to safeguard and promote the welfare of students and are therefore trained accordingly in safeguarding at least annually with regular topical training throughout the year.

-Safeguarding is everyone’s responsibility but we have a dedicated safeguarding team trained at an advanced level to respond to any level of concern.
-The safeguarding team is made up of staff with responsibilities for school leadership, safeguarding, SEND, attendance, behaviour, interventions and mentoring.
-The team meet weekly to discuss and review current practice with regularly planned training.
+Safeguarding is everyone’s responsibility, and all staff are well trained on that note, but we do also have a dedicated safeguarding team trained at an advanced level to respond to any level of concern.
+The safeguarding team is made up of staff with responsibilities for school leadership, safeguarding, SEND, attendance, behaviour, interventions and mentoring so that there is a clear joined-up approach to promoting the wellbeing and positive outcomes for everyone at Grace Academy Darlaston.
+The team meet weekly to discuss and review current practice with regularly planned training from internal and external providers, which is regularly shared with the wider Academy, our governors and other key stakeholders.

 Our RSHE / PSHE curriculum is carefully planned and reviewed to ensure all students have the opportunity to learn about keeping themselves safe and reporting their concerns, as well as the laws around consent, behaviour in the community and other key topics.
-In addition, we invite in a variety of agencies and organisations to provide expert advice and information in fun and engaging assemblies, performances and workshops.
+We have a well-sequenced curriculum intent across subjects, which envelops the promotion of our learners’ wellbeing and safety.
+In addition to our internal lesson-based curricula, we invite in a variety of agencies and organisations to provide expert advice and information in fun and engaging assemblies, performances and workshops.
+These include performances on knife-crime, mental health, smoking cessation and many more.
+These opportunities allow our students to learn about keeping themselves and those around them safe in a fun and engaging environment.
+We ensure that anyone who may feel negatively affected by these shows are given support throughout or prior warning and provide additional sessions to consolidate the understanding for anyone who might need it.

-Grace Academy’s policies and procedures are underpinned by key statutory guidance:
+Grace Academy’s policies and procedures are underpinned by key statutory guidance and reviewed regularly.
+Some of those key guidance include:

-Should you have any queries or concerns around safeguarding of students and staff at Grace Academy Darlaston please contact Miss Sophie Chance, Designated Safeguarding Lead on 0121 568 3300.
+Should you have any queries or concerns around safeguarding of students and staff at Grace Academy Darlaston please contact Mr Phil Miles, Designated Safeguarding Lead on 0121 568 3300.

 Walsall Multi-Agency Safeguarding Hub: 0300 555 2866